finbourne/identity-sdk-csharp/sdk/docs/IdentityProviderApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<IdentityProviderApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<IdentityProviderApi>();
             var apiTokenAction = "apiTokenAction_example";  // string? | The action to take.
 For the API token.
 Defaults to \"ensure\" (optional) var oldApiTokenDeactivation = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional deactivation date for the old API token.
 Only used if apiTokenAction is \"regenerate\" (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AddScimResponse result = apiInstance.AddScim(apiTokenAction, oldApiTokenDeactivation, opts: opts);

                 // AddScim: Add SCIM
                 AddScimResponse result = apiInstance.AddScim(apiTokenAction, oldApiTokenDeactivation);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));